perkss/clojure-kafka-examples/README.md

 ## Examples
 * Kafka Producer and Consumer in Clojure using Java interop.
+* Search a Topic and return records that match a Key from beginning to current point in time.
 * Kafka Streaming example to upper case of strings.
 * Kafka Streaming testing example.
 * Kafka Streaming join with two Streams (Left Join, Inner Join, Outer Join)